HuidaeCho/canopy/TECHNICAL_MANUAL.md

 * Process:
   1. All NAIP tiles in the desired physiographic region are first selected using an  SQL statement to select the input physio ID.
-  2. The file names from the NAIP qq shapefile with the the reprojected prefix are used to as the outputs folder created to save the classified imagery is walked through.
+  2. The file names from the NAIP QQ shapefile with the the reprojected prefix are used to as the outputs folder created to save the classified imagery is walked through.
   3. Conversion necessary as some AFE models used in feature analysis output